 Debra Mayfield, volunteer coordinator for CFHC, cherishes Sister Carmel, as do many who work with her.
 “She is amazing, very down to earth,” says Mayfield.
 “She meets people where they are and has such love and a sense of peace and tranquility about her.
 Patients sense this.”

-Sister Carmel also helps children bear the burden of grief by participating at a weekend event called Camp Evergreen.
-CHFC organizes this annual camp for young people who have lost loved ones, providing both spiritual and emotional growth opportunities.
+Sister Carmel also helps children bear the burden of grief at a weekend event called Camp Evergreen.
+The Center for Hospice Care organizes this annual camp for young people who have lost loved ones, providing both spiritual and emotional growth opportunities.
 There, Sister Carmel helps the campers create memory boxes of their loved ones, assists with activities like hiking and horseback riding, and is a comforting presence to all.

 Sister Carmel Helping Hands Fund

-This honor follows two CFHC awards bestowed upon Sister Carmel: in 2007, the John E. Krueger MD Hospice Caring Award and in 2020, the Helping Hands Award.
+This honor follows two other awards bestowed upon Sister Carmel by the Center for Hospice Care: in 2007, the John E. Krueger MD Hospice Caring Award and in 2020, the Helping Hands Award.

 “Don’t make me cry”

-Sister Carmel Marie eagerly awaits the day when pandemic restrictions are lifted and she can return to her ministry.
-When asked what makes the volunteership fulfilling, she replies, “Oh, don’t make me cry.
+In the midst of the pandemic, Sister Carmel Marie was eagerly awaiting the day when restrictions would be lifted so she could return to her ministry.
+When asked what makes the volunteership fulfilling, she replied, “Oh, don’t make me cry.
 There are so many wonderful people who work and volunteer at hospice, who have dedicated their lives.
 They are such a great example.
 I miss them and the work so much, and I can’t wait to go back.”

 The Sister Carmel Helping Hands Fund received funding from the Congregation’s Ministry With the Poor Fund in 2020.
 The Helping Hands Fund’s commitment to enabling access to the most vulnerable is exactly what the Ministry With the Poor Fund strives to accomplish.
 Thanks to the loving support of our donors, compassionate care at the end of life is made possible to many who could otherwise not afford it.